StephenB117/pp2-chess/README.md

 When the user enters the correct move the score is increased by 1 and a new image is generated.
 The game stops when the user enters an incorrect move.

 ### Leaderboard:
 When the game ends the user is given a prompt to enter a username which adds their chosen name and score to the leaderboard.
+Unless the user has not scored above 0.

 ## My Logic:
 On the site loading an image is randomly selected from the assets.

 Depending on the image the user will be told either white or black to play.

-The user will enter their answer into two answer boxes.
-"From" being the piece "To" move to being the square to take.
+The user will enter their answer into the answer box following the instructions given.

 Once the user submits their answer the answer is checked against the image.